Saturday, 14 July 2012

-The weather was making us change our plans for tomorrow We had intended to follow the GR to Vallière, but experience had taught us that GRs can become quagmires very easily, slow and unpleasant to walk on.
+The weather was making us change our plans for tomorrow.
+We had intended to follow the GR to Vallière, but experience had taught us that GRs can very easily become muddy trenches, slow and unpleasant to walk on.

 The other worry was that, although there was a camping ground marked in Vallière, we had not been able to find it listed in our various camping guides.
 Nor did there seem to be any other accommodation in the town.

 Our new idea was to take a small road to Royère-de-Vassivière, which was close to a lake and therefore likely to cater for tourists, and then push on to reconnect with our original itinerary at Montluçon, on the Canal de Berry.

 As the light faded we went for a stroll around the village, mainly to check our route for the next morning, the D3.
 We walked as far as the cemetery and back through the upper street of the village, which was charming, even when drenched with the recent rain.

 Back at the camping ground, we commiserated with some of the other campers – we were all feeling slightly hard-done-by – and then retired to the tent as the rain set in again.